leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How is LASEK better?

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_182
-- Are there any disadvantages of LASEK compared to LASIK?
+- Are there any disadvantages of LASEK compared to [LASIK]{"entity":"symptom_type","value":"lasik"}?
 - Are the effects of LASEK the same for others?
 - What are the disadvantages of LASEK?
 - What are the side effects for LASEK?